 Check the Forest Park Conservancy calendar to see what’s on tap for the next free discovery hike.
 Only in Portland will you find a hike led by a beer brewer explaining how to make beer ethically by harvesting local plants!

 5. Expose Yourself to Art.

 Portland’s public art scene is hot, hot, hot!
+It’s one of the best free things to do in Portland.
 Gorgeous murals and creative sculptures are everywhere…

 Portland’s fascination with public art went mainstream back in 1978 when a photographer captured a local bar owner who posed pretending to be flashing a bronze statue of a nude woman.

 The resulting poster title: Expose Yourself to Art.
 With a sale price of $1 per poster, the photographer intended to use the proceeds to support the Venereal Disease Action Council.

 But then poster sales went viral, with more than 250,000 sold over the next six years.
 Poster subject Bud Clark was launched to worldwide fame and became a shoo-in for mayor of Portland in 1985.

 You can still see the original statue standing on the sidewalk at the corner of Southwest Alder and Southwest 6th streets, just one block off Portland’s Living Room (see #13).